chef-boneyard/chef-rfc/new/artifact-yanking.md

 As a Supermarket User

-When I download an artifact (for now, a cookbook) from Supermarket
+When I download an artifact from Supermarket

 And I depend on that artifact

 I do NOT want that artifact to be removed from Supermarket

-As a Artifact author or collaborator
+As a artifact author or collaborator

-When I upload a bad version of a cookbook to Supermarket
+When I upload a bad version of an artifact to Supermarket

 I want a way to hide it from the Supermarket UI